Rens-Dev/Rens-Dev/README.md

-- 👋 Hi, I’m @Rens-Dev
+- 👋 Yo wsp, I’m @Rens-Dev
-- 👀 I’m interested in webdesign
+- 👀 I’m interested in Full-Stack Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning React TypeScript
 - 💞️ I’m looking to collaborate on my current project
-- 📫 How to reach : : Discord rensplayz : : Email rensvermeulen1@icloud.com :
+- 📫 How to reach : Discord: rensplayz :

 <!---
 Rens-Dev/Rens-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.